SenteraLLC/demeter/README_upgrade_geos.md

 Note: Please follow [this helpful cybertec guide](https://www.cybertec-postgresql.com/en/postgis-upgrade-geos-with-ubuntu-in-3-steps/) during the upgrade.
 The comments and code below are simply documentation to show what versions I'm using.

+To upgrade GEOS successfully, you may need to have a PostgreSQL from a specific source to "talk to" PostGIS (i.e., homebrew may not work).

 ## Step 1 ([of the cybertec guide](https://www.cybertec-postgresql.com/en/postgis-upgrade-geos-with-ubuntu-in-3-steps/))

 Use this query to check your version of GEOS (before the upgrade, I have a flavor of version `3.8.0` installed), and make note of your version of PostGIS: